Faculty

 The Student-Initiated Interdisciplinary Major in Italian Studies*

 Students wishing to go beyond basic language instruction in Italian should meet with the Undergraduate Advisor to discuss proposing their own Interdisciplinary Major by blending courses from the Department of Languages, Literatures and Cultures and other academic departments on campus.
 Many departments on campus offer courses relevant to Italian Studies, including (but not limited to) Africana Studies, Anthropology, Art and Art History, English, History, Linguistics, Music and Theater, Philosophy, and Women’s Studies.
-See the guidelines for the Student-Initiated Interdisciplinary Major
+See the guidelines for the Student-Initiated Interdisciplinary Major.

-Degree Requirements for the Major in Spanish
+Degree Requirements for a Bachelor of Arts in Spanish:

 A minimum of 36 credits in Spanish courses.
 Students take one track based on placement skills assessment.